bors-ng/bors-ng.github.io/_posts/2017-04-06-whirlwind.md

 So where does Bors-NG fit into all of this?
 ===========================================

-Bors-NG was created after homu, to solve two major problems it had:
+Bors-NG was created after Homu, to solve two major problems it had:

   * *Homu is difficult to set up.*
     The base distribution doesn't have any way to administer one's repository without admin access to the whole homu.cfg file.